shaneosullivan/NextJSLiteExample/README.md

 - Sharing Typescript code between the client and the server, so code such as formatters can be written once and used in both environments.
 - Rendering, showing and hiding dialogs.
 - Dynamic rendering of complex UI on the server, and requested via `fetch()` on the client.
+- Pulling in a UI library for a single page if needed.

 Of course, you can use whatever you want in the browser, including Web Components, or even other client side libraries to render more complex UIs if you want to do so.
 It's the Open Web, go have fun, but in a highly performant way!